-The Community Foundation invests in two common/collective trusts that invest in equity securities of companies operating within one or more global developing markets, domestic and foreign private equity partnerships and collective investment funds.
-Investments in this category are classified as level 3 due to the illiquidity of the funds as redemptions are not permitted during the life of the funds.
-At March 31, 2020, the funds had unfunded commitments of \$400,000.
+The Community Foundation invests in four split interest agreements that invest in equity securities of companies operating within charitable remainder unitrust investment funds in which the Community Foundation is not the trustee.
+Investments in this category are classified as Level 3 due to the illiquidity of the funds as redemptions are not permitted during the life of the funds.